 Discover The Mystery of Old Paria

 We continued down the road, seeing breathtaking beauty around every curve.
 About a mile past this parking area, north towards the river, you will come to the old town-site of Paria settled by the Mormons.
-The foundations of a few buildings and the Old Paria cemetery are all that is left.
+A few building foundations and the Old Paria Cemetery are all that’s left.
 The road is unpaved and can become flooded because of the Paria River.

 Peek-a-Boo Slot Canyon near Kanab-UT Image: BagelMan82-Flickr